barseghyanartur/graphene-elastic/docs/index.rst

 - Implemented ``ElasticsearchConnectionField`` and ``ElasticsearchObjectType`` are the core classes to work with ``graphene``.
 - Pluggable backends for searching, filtering, ordering, etc. Don't like existing ones?
-Extend or write your own.
+Override, extend or write your own.
 - Implemented search backend.
 - Implemented filter backend.